 Please note that excessive exposure to asbestos must be reported to WorkSafe (OSH Regulation 5.40) and exposed people must be informed (OSH Regulation 5.41).

 All air has a very low background level of asbestos.
 Low risk activities such as working in asbestos cement buildings, or maintaining such buildings using safe work methods, do not require health surveillance.

 Who can provide health surveillance?

 Health surveillance must be conducted by an Appointed Medical Practitioner (AMP), a doctor with adequate training and experience in relation to asbestos and who has been appointed by the employer after consultation with the worker/s.
-WorkSafe has a list of doctors who conduct health surveillance work, although not all such doctors are listed.

 If the doctor you choose has not conducted health surveillance for asbestos previously, it is essential for them to contact WorkSafe’s occupational physician on 1300 307 877 to ensure they are aware of their duties under OSH legislation.